chelsea6502/BeebEater/README.md

 **BeebEater features:**
  * **Small code base** - Less than 500 lines of assembly!
- * **Highly annotated** - Line by line comments to help you understand what's happening as much as possible!
+ * **Highly annotated** - Line by line comments to help you understand what's happening as much as possible.
- * **Extensible** - Designed to be easy for you to extend with your own features or custom configurations!
+ * **Extensible** - Designed to be easy for you to extend with your own features or custom configurations.

 **BBC BASIC features:**
  * **Modern programming concepts** - BBC BASIC uses modern programming concepts such as `IF`, `WHILE`, `FOR` and even functions with `DEF PROC`!